grantj-re3/FlindersDSpace-misc/README.md

 -----------
 A set of useful utilities for DSpace.

+- *show_handle_startup.sh* shows DSpace handle.net startup events,
+  in particular the config file read by the handle server

 - *user_activity.sh* extracts user event information (ie. login, failed_login
   and autoregister) from one or more dspace.log.YYYY-MM-DD log files.